-How to get every medal in Pokémon Go
+How to get every gold medal in Pokémon Go — Updated for Raid

 How do you get the Dragon Tamer Medal for Dragon-type Pokémon?

 If you live in an area where there's a major pier or a ton of Magikarp spawns and you get Dratini frequently, then the Dragon Tamer Medal can be yours.
-Otherwise you're looking at three of the rarest Pokémon in the game.
+Otherwise, you're looking at three of the rarest Gen1 Pokémon in the game.
 Look for those rare spawns, get as many as you can, and hope for the best.

-And, hey, in Gen 2 at least you'll be able to evolve Seadra to Kindra for extra Dragon cred.
+Gen 2 only helps a little — You can evolve as many Kingdra as you can find Dragon Scale Evolution Items.
+Yeah...

 Hatch or catch: